 According to the Department of Health and Human Services, you can get substantial health benefits just by doing either 150 minutes of moderate or 75 minutes of vigorous aerobic exercise per week.
 Do the math: you just need a 15 minute break every day for running, swimming, or even dancing to help put your back on the right track.
+Following this guideline alone should prevent you from needing a lower back pain doctor.

 Watch your posture